 - Drain the tofu from the package and slice into 3/8-inch thickness.
 Sprinkle salt all over the tofu and let them sit for 5 minutes.

-- Heat 1-2 tablespoon of oil in a large skillet over medium heat.
-Press tofu with a piece of paper tower to remove excess moisture and add the tofu to the skillet.
-Fry for 3-4 minutes until golden brown.
+- Heat 1 tablespoon of oil in a large skillet over medium heat.
+Press tofu slices with a piece of paper tower to remove excess moisture and add them to the skillet.
+Pan-fry for 3-4 minutes until golden brown.
 Flip to the other side and fry another 3-4 minutes.
-You might need to do this in 2-3 batches.
+Add the remaining oil if needed.
+You might need to do this in two batches.
 Keep the tofu in the skillet.

-- Taste and season with salt and pepper if needed.
+- Taste the sauce and season with salt and pepper according to your taste.
 Sprinkle with green onion and serve hot with rice.

 May I know how to cook those purple/black rice ?
 What’s the ratio like ?
 Thank you.